 The France Scholarship

-Prospective UK students in receipt of an offer of a place to study on the MSc(Res) may apply for a Scholarship up to the value of £5,000 to support their studies.
-Once you have received an offer, you must accept this via the on-line postgraduate application system by 30 June 2017 at the latest, in order to be considered for the Scholarship.
+Prospective UK and EU students in receipt of an offer of a place to study on the MSc(Res) may apply for a Scholarship up to the value of £3,000 to support their studies.
+Once you have received an offer, you must accept this via the on-line postgraduate application system by 28 June 2019 at the latest, in order to be considered for the Scholarship.
 There is no separate application form, all eligible students will be considered on the strength of their on-line postgraduate application.
 Short-listed candidates will be interviewed in July.
 Please note that you will not be eligible to be considered for this Scholarship if you are already in receipt of a Scholarship from elsewhere to undertake this course.

 The Faculty of Medicine, Dentistry & Health Postgraduate Scholarship Scheme